 All admitted applicants to the MBA Sustainable Business Practices program are considered for merit based financial awards based on the strength of the application as presented by academic record, standardized scores, school and workplace accomplishments, recommendations and personal essays.
 Merit awards are offered at the time of admission.
 Scholarships provide a reduction in tuition*.
 Individuals with competitive GMAT or GRE scores can be considered for Fellowship and Graduate Assistantship opportunities which reduce the cost of tuition in return for providing service to the university or community organization in such areas as research, faculty support, or community outreach**.

-All candidates are eligible for merit scholarships and may be eligible for one fellowship or research assistantship:
+All candidates are eligible for merit scholarships and may be eligible for one fellowship or graduate assistantship: